willurmston/Tone.Editor/README.md

 var synth = new Tone.MonoSynth(synthSettings).connect(reverb)
 ```
 ### .add()
-Use `ToneEditor.add()` to add your Tone objects to the Editor.
+Use `Tone.Editor.add()` to add your Tone objects to the Editor.
 Optional: customize a component's color.

 ```javascript
 ToneEditor